ewa1do/ewa1do/README.md

 #### :man_technologist: About Me:

-- Hi!
-I'm Eduardo Vera, I'm a Software Developer from Venezuela 🇻🇪
+- 🇻🇪 I'm a Software Developer from Venezuela
 - 🔭 I'm looking to land my first job as a Web Developer
 - 🌱 Proficiency in Javascript in the Frontend
 - ⚡ Currently learning Backend Development with Node.js